Shinkei/foodReviewer/README.md

 2. Be well rested and choose a quiet place with no interruptions
 3. Read the instructions and requirements carefully, and feel free to ask any questions.
 4. Identify technical decisions you need to make and sketch out an initial plan.
-5. Organise your tasks in a todo list or a Trello board
+5. Organize your tasks in a todo list or a Trello board
 6. Start coding and commit often!
 7. [KISS, DRY and YAGNI](https://www.itexico.com/blog/software-development-kiss-yagni-dry-3-principles-to-simplify-your-life)
 8. Enrich the code with comments and include clear instructions!